 ECSS-E-ST-10-03_0750166

-If seals are dependent upon differential pressure for proper sealing, leak tests shall be performed with the space segment equipment pressurized at the maximum operating pressure and at the minimum operating pressure.
+If seals are dependent upon differential pressure for proper sealing, leak tests shall also be performed with the space segment equipment pressurized at the maximum and the minimum differential pressure expected in operation.

+This can be the case for valves.

+ECSS-E-ST-10-03_0750477

+If the containment of hazardous fluids requires a design providing a double, redundant seal, the leak test shall be performed in two steps, testing separately the two seals.

-ECSS-E-ST-10-03_0750477Proof pressure test
+Proof pressure test

 ECSS-E-ST-10-03_0750167

-The proof pressure qualification test shall be performed to demonstrate absence of leak and permanent deformation.
+The proof pressure qualification test shall be performed to demonstrate that the equipment meets the specified requirements after having been submitted to the proof pressure.

+One of the requirements for pressurized hardware can be maximum leak rate that is tested in a subsequent leak test.

 ECSS-E-ST-10-03_0750168

-The proof pressure acceptance test shall be performed to demonstrate absence of workmanship problem leading to leak above the specification.
+The proof pressure acceptance test shall be performed to demonstrate that the equipment meets the specified requirements after having been submitted to the proof pressure..

+One of the requirements for pressurized hardware can be maximum leak rate that is tested in a subsequent leak test.

 ECSS-E-ST-10-03_0750169

 The influence of temperature on test validity shall be in conformance with ECSS-E-ST-32-02 requirements 5.4.1c and 5.5.1b.